internetServiceProvider/platforms/README.md

-# 🧠 ISP Infrastructure – I2T Lab Project
+# 🧠 ISP Platafform – I2T Lab Project

 This repository contains the modular implementation of services required to deploy an ISP using the **i2t lab's GPON network**.
 All services are virtualized via **Vagrant + VirtualBox** on top of **Ubuntu Server**.